Acoustic Guitar Action, Lower It the Right Way

 Step 4: On your mark…

 Keep in mind millimeters is everything when it comes to guitar.
-Just like baseball is a game of inches, your guitar lives and dies in the world of millimeters.
-An action reduction of 1mm is often all that is needed to make a guitar go from bad to good.
+Just like baseball is a game of inches, your guitar lives and dies in the world of millimeters!
+An action reduction of 1mm is often all that is needed to make a guitar go from bad to good playability.
 You can also adjust your action in steps if you aren’t sure how low to go or how low of action your guitar can handle without getting fret buzz.
-In this case start small, reductions of .5 or 1 mm at first then tune it back up and play it.
+In this case start small, reductions of .5 or 1 mm at first, then tune it back up and play it.

-It’s time to grind down your saddle at the grinder or belt sander.
+It’s time to shave down the guitar bridge saddle.
+Start slowly.
 Take all precautions and safety measures including gloves and eye goggles.
-If you’re unsure or new to working with power tools or grinders it’s important you use someone who is experienced, as these types of tools can cause serious injury.
+If you are not a professional or tradesman experienced with power tools, then we don't recommend grinders or belt sanders due to the potential danger.
+It’s important you seek qualified help, as these types of tools can cause serious injury.

-With your saddle firmly locked into a vice or locking pliers, carefully machine down the bottom of the saddle in an even manner.
-If you have spare saddles or more than one, it’s not a bad idea to practice on one first.
-Start on the lower speed first.
-If your saddle is plastic, know that it will respond much more quickly to grinding or sanding than a bone or synthetic bone saddle.
+A safer method for the amateur is to use sandpaper, a sanding block, an electric sander, metal files, or a combination of these with the saddle safely secured in a vice.
+If you have spare saddles, it’s not a bad idea to practice on one first.
+Start slowly at first.
+Plastic saddles will respond much more quickly to filing or sanding than a bone or synthetic bone saddle.
 On finer guitars, the saddles will be of a harder material such as a simulated tusk (Tusq) or synthetic bone and these will take a little more time to machine down.

-Be sure you are keeping your ‘square’ and flatness to the saddle as you take it down.
-When all of your pencil marks have been shaved off, stop.
-You’re done.
-Video 2 shows the technique.
+Be sure to retain the ‘square’ and flatness to the saddle as it is taken down.
+When all of the pencil marks are shaved off, stop.
+It's done.
+Take all safety precautions and hire a professional if using power tools.

 Final Step: Reinstall the saddle, tune up, and test drive!